HCTOrganization/trill/README.md

+> [Since June 19, 2026, the upstream maintainer decided to add closed-source component into Tango](https://github.com/tangobattle/tango/commit/d112667637649316cfbf9e81ac50e73934477642), [and removed the source code of signaling server](https://github.com/tangobattle/tango/commit/d72d409f33328aad648c4bcdbdb4ba018c195318), making it no longer AGPL-compliant.
+Therefore, the compatibility of Trill with Tango can no longer be guaranteed.
+Use Tango with caution.
 > If you have anything new and useful to every players that you'd like to implement, please let us know, instead of sending feedback to upstream.
 > Hikari Calyx Tech remains steadfast in its commitment to keeping the Trill fork project open source and embracing community contributions.